Progressive-Insurance/oculr-ngx/docs/README.md

 ## Initialization and configuration

+Setting up the Oculr library can be done in a [few simple steps](./init-and-config.md).

 ## Directives

 Oculr has a set of directives that help capture various display or interaction events.